Quote from “Heaven and Hell” #65, by Emanuel Swedenborg.

 The Renaissance View of The Human Body

-It is a well-known fact that when Albert Einstein was forced to take a job at a patent office, he would quickly get his work done so he could stare out the window and write out mathematical strings in his head to check out hypothetical physics he was working on.
-This is how he discovered the theory of relativity.
-This is just what savants do.
-They think on a higher plane than most humans do.
+When Albert Einstein was forced to take a job at a patent office, he would quickly get his work done so he could stare out the window and write out mathematical strings in his head to check hypothetical physics he was working on.
+This is basically how he discovered the theory of relativity.
+This is what people who are savants are able to do.
+They think on a higher plane in the brain than most humans do.

 This is how Albrecht Durer (illustration 1) and Marcus Vitruvius formulated the scientific dimensions of the human body.
-Believe it or not, in the universe of the cosmos the human body is much more than a conglomeration of flesh and blood.
+In the universe of the cosmos, the human body is more than a conglomeration of flesh and blood.
 It is a living, dynamic system like the human system that we will one day cast off and take on the form of a much more perfect spiritual system.
 We will dwell in the “Grand Man”.
-Drum roll please!

-“For God is one, and there is one Mediator of God and of men, the Man Christ Jesus, (1 Timothy 2:5 MKJV)
+“For God is one, and there is one Mediator of God and of men, the Man Christ Jesus,” (1 Timothy 2:5)